-We attract a substantial majority of visitors to our websites through media purchases from third-party publishers, internet search providers and social media platforms.
+We attract a substantial majority of visitors to our websites through media purchases from third-party publishers, social media platforms and internet search providers.
 There is substantial competition for this web traffic, and any decline in the supply of media available through these third parties or increase in the price of this media could increase the cost to attract visitors to our websites and reduce our profitability.

 Our success depends on our ability to attract users to our websites and generate revenues from their activities thereon in a cost-effective manner.
 A substantial majority of our revenue is attributable to visitor traffic originating from third-party publishers, including ad networks, social media platforms and search engines.
 Our ability to maintain the number of users who come to our and our third-party publishers' websites is not entirely within our control.
-Third-party publishers can change the media inventory they make available to us at any time and/or place significant restrictions on our content offerings.
+Third-party publishers can change the media inventory they make available to us at any time, change the pricing of such media and/or place significant restrictions on our content offerings.
 Many of these publishers have their own guidelines on acceptable content, advertisements and the types of advertisers and websites that can advertise on their properties.
 These guidelines change frequently and can often be unpublished.
 If a third-party publisher decides not to make media inventory available to us, decides to demand higher pricing or a higher revenue share, or places significant restrictions on the use of such inventory, we may not be able to find media inventory from other websites that satisfy our requirements in a timely and cost-effective manner.

 Moreover, there is substantial competition for web traffic among both established media buyers and smaller operators, and we expect this competition to continue to increase, given the limited barriers to entry into the market.
-While we saw a substantial increase in the number of user registrations on our websites at the beginning of the COVID-19 pandemic, we experienced a substantial decline in the number of user registrations over the second half of 2020.
+While we saw a substantial increase in the number of user registrations on our websites at the beginning of the COVID-19 pandemic, we experienced a substantial decline in the number of user registrations over the second half of 2020 and levels remained depressed during 2021.
 This decline was attributable, in part, to increased competition for web traffic and higher cost of media.
-However, the primary driver of this decline was our Traffic Quality Initiative, in which we substantially curtailed the volume of lower quality affiliate traffic that we source, particularly during the fourth quarter of 2020 and continuing into the first quarter of 2021.
+However, the primary driver of this decline was our Traffic Quality Initiative ("TQI"), through which we substantially curtailed the volume of lower quality affiliate traffic that we source beginning in the fourth quarter of 2020.